-A. FLSA Workweek: For purposes of computing overtime pursuant to the Fair Labor Standards Act, the normal workweek is established at 12:01 a.m., Sunday, and extends to 11:59 p.m., Saturday, with the exception of an approved 9/80 Schedule or
+A. FLSA Workweek: For purposes of computing overtime pursuant to the Fair Labor Standards Act (FLSA), the normal workweek is established at 12:01 a.m., Sunday, and extends to 11:59 p.m., Saturday.
+All hours paid above forty (40) hours within each FLSA workweek shall be paid at the employee's overtime rate of pay.

-3/12 Schedule, which will have a normal workweek as defined in Section 5.1 of the MOU.
+B. Notwithstanding FLSA overtime rules, members of this bargaining unit are entitled to overtime compensation for any work required in excess of their normal workday or workweek, except that compensatory time off (CTO) is not counted as hours worked in determining when overtime is paid.
+This means paid vacation, sick and holiday leave counts as hours worked for calculating contractual overtime owed.

-- B. Overtime work, when directly ordered by the department head or the City Manager, shall be compensated by pay at the rate of time-and-one-half the straight time rate, or time off with pay at a rate of time-and-one-half the straight time rate, at the option of the employee.
+C. Overtime work, when directly ordered by the department head or the City Manager, shall be compensated by pay at the rate of time-and-one-half the straight time rate, or CTO with pay at a rate of time-and-one-half the straight time rate, at the option of the employee.
 Such time shall be calculated to the nearest fifteen (15) minutes.
-Time worked without direct order of supervisor/department head will be subject to review. - C. Overtime worked after twelve (12) consecutive hours in a workday shall be compensated by pay at the rate of two (2) times the straight time rate or time off with pay at the rate of two (2) times the straight time rate, at the option of the employee.
-Limits on accumulation and cash out contained in this article shall remain unchanged. - D. Compensatory Time Off (CTO): Employees can elect to transfer overtime hours worked into a Compensatory Time Off leave bank.
-Overtime hours will be credited at 1.5x to match the overtime hourly pay rate of 1.5x. - 1.
-CTO Bank Maximum: The CTO bank is limited to a maximum of 100 hours.
+Time worked without direct order of supervisor/department head shall be paid but the employee may be subject to corrective action or discipline if no permission was given.

+D. Compensatory Time Off (CTO): Employees can elect to transfer overtime hours worked into a Compensatory Time Off leave bank.
+Overtime hours will be credited at 1.5x to match the overtime hourly pay rate of 1.5x.

+1. CTO Bank Maximum: The CTO bank is limited to a maximum of 100 hours.
 Overtime worked when the employee has a balance of 100 hours will be compensated as overtime.
-The City Manager may approve temporarily accumulating a leave balance above 100 hours. - 2.
-CTO Use: Accrued CTO leave will be used when requested by the employee and approved by the Department Head. - 3.
-CTO Cash Out: Employees may cash out up to 80 hours per fiscal year.
-Cash out requests will be made pursuant to procedures established by the City.
+The City Manager may approve temporarily accumulating a leave balance above 100 hours.
+2. CTO Use: Accrued CTO leave will be used when requested by the employee and approved by the Department Head.
+3. CTO Cash Out: Employees may cash out up to 80 hours per fiscal year.
+Cash out requests will be made to Human Resources on a paid leave cash out form signed by the employee.
+The City will then process the cash out in the next payroll run on a separate check.

+E. Overtime worked after twelve (12) consecutive hours in a workday shall be compensated by pay at the rate of two (2) times the straight time rate or time off with pay at the rate of two (2) times the straight time rate, at the option of the employee.

-5.4 Call Back
+4.4 Call Back